PLEASE NOTE: Australian Federal Police Investigations was created on 6 May 2017 and is a work in progress. Last edited August 2020.

 Clearly, the writer knew, in April of 1994, that I planned to be away later that year, in August.
 In other words he knew of my movements, four months in advance.

 The then-Minister for Communications, the TIO and the Federal Police were all supplied with this document, along with a number of other documents indicating that my private telephone conversations were being ‘bugged’.Another FOI document Folio 000605, clearly shows that the writer knew when “…Smith is in Melbourne”.
 I used to go to Melbourne (see AFP Evidence File No 8) on promotional tours to various single clubs advertising what outdoor activities we were packaging for two and three night stop-overs.
-Horse ridding, canoeing, caving and bush-walking.
+Horse riding, canoeing, caving and bush-walking.
 How could the writer have this information, if someone hadn’t listened to this call to find out when I was going and which local girl would be on duty at the camp?
 Anyone reading the AFP transcripts from their interview with me on 26 September 1994 (see AFP Evidence File No 1) they will see that the AFP documented many examples where unless Telstra was not listening into my private telephone conversations they would not have been able to document what they had on these FOI documents.
 Telstra have never been able to explain how they came by this information.
 At other times, this same person has also stated that he knew I had spoken to Malcolm Fraser, former Australian Prime Minister, on the phone, and when that conversation took place.
 (AFP Evidence File No 7) He insists I told him about this conversation, but this is not true.
-Again, Telstra have never been able to find a convincing explanation for their employee having this information.
-Obviously Telstra were still listening to my private calls, even though he was then involved in litigation with them and their lawyers.
+Again, Telstra has never been able to find a convincing explanation for their employee having this information.
+Obviously Telstra was still listening to my private calls, even though he was then involved in litigation with them and their lawyers.

 Listening to private calls is appalling enough, but the following information is even more damning.
 Page A133 of the official Senate Hansard records dated 25 February 1994 states that the then-Shadow Minister for Communications questioned the Regulator’s Chairman, asking: